drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## About

-The CSDL-to-JSON Converter,`csdl-to-json.py`, is a Python tool that converts Redfish CSDL files to Redfish JSON Schema files.
+The CSDL-to-JSON Converter &mdash; `csdl-to-json.py` &mdash; is a Python tool that converts Redfish CSDL files to Redfish JSON Schema files.

 To install the tool, see [Installation](https://github.com/DMTF/Redfish-Tools#installation "https://github.com/DMTF/Redfish-Tools#installation").